Honey fermented garlic can be used to combat cold and flu in the winter season or simply as a condiment to add a honey garlic flavour to any dish.

 - If you prefer more honey than garlic in your finished product, you may use more honey than indicated in the recipe as you wish.
 Just note that you will more likely to need to add some water in order to start the process of fermentation.

-- I highly recommend using a glass jar with plastic lid to avoid honey being in contact with metal.
+- I recommend using a glass jar with plastic lid to avoid honey being in contact with metal, if you plan to turn the content upside down.